pub struct Node { /* private fields */ }Expand description

 Get a snapshot of the node’s current status

-This provides complete visibility into the node’s state, including NAT type, connectivity, relay status, and performance.
+This provides a practical snapshot of the node’s state, including a best-effort NAT behavior hint, connectivity, relay/coordinator hints, and performance.

 §Example